JamesYang007/concepts-guide/README.md

 ```

 Now you can combine these building blocks to create a more complex concept.
-Let's define a type to satisfy the concept Crementable if it satisfies Incrementable
+Let's define a type to satisfy the concept `Crementable` if it satisfies `Incrementable`
-and Decrementable.
+and `Decrementable`.
 The following is a possible implementation:
 ```cpp
 template <class T>